-The biggest problem I now have with Skillshare is that unless you are getting thousands upon thousands of minutes viewed each month, you are now getting paid pennies for the hour of hard work you likely put into creating a class.
+The biggest problem I have with Skillshare is that unless you are getting thousands upon thousands of minutes viewed each month, you are now getting paid much less for the hours of hard work you likely put into creating a class.

 Still, for newbie course creators, the platform offers a good way to get your feet wet with the online course world.

 Like Skillshare, Udemy is also an online course marketplace.
-Here are a few insights about the platform:

 - Students pay individually for each course they decide to enroll in.

-- One of my biggest issues with Udemy in the past was that they frequently discounted courses to outrageously low prices.
+- One of my biggest issues with Udemy in the past was that they frequently discounted courses at outrageously low prices if you opted into their ‘Udemy Deals Program'.
 For instance, I once set my course price at $99.
-They ran a 75% off discount, which meant the course sold for around $25ish dollars, and I received about $12 payment on a $99 course because you split commission 50/50 with Udemy.
+They ran a 75% off discount, which meant the course sold for around $25-ish dollars.
+I received about $12 payment on a $99 course because you split commission 50/50 with Udemy.